redlibrarian/redlibrarian.github.io/_posts/2020-06-01-force-harm-intellectual-freedom.markdown

 social conflicts only take place on the plane of ideas, beliefs, and opinions.
-They cannot grant the real harm done - by transphobes or the police - because that would require acknowledging the continuing role plaved by state violence in the construction of what, to them, is democratic society built on shared values and a commitment to peace.
+They cannot grant the real harm done - by transphobes or the police - because that would require acknowledging the continuing role played by state violence in the construction of what, to them, is a democratic society built on shared values and a commitment to peace.
 The continuing violence of capitalist society challenges and denies that conception of social peace, but as Nietzsche often reminded us, the ideological constructions that serve racial capitalism win out even over the evidence of our senses.

 >'I have done that', says my memory.
-'I cannot have done that', says mny
+'I cannot have done that', says my
 >pride, and remains inexorable.
 Eventually - memory yields. - Beyond
 >Good and Evil.